-This is the first misstep in any logo design project.
 Logo design is fundamentally a communication challenge.
 How do you capture and communicate a brand’s essence through imagery?
-To do this well, you need to have a deep understanding of exactly what it is you’re trying to communicate (or avoid communicating).
+To do this well, you need to have a deep understanding of exactly what it is you’re trying to communicate—or not to communicate.
 The more knowledge you have, the better you can do this.

 Rookie designers (or impatient brands) will sometimes dive into the brainstorm stage without the proper brand education.
 This always results in a weak logo that doesn’t accurately represent or reflect the brand.

-If your brand is keeping it simple and designing just a wordmark, the instinct is to keep it simple and clean.
-That makes sense, but you don’t want to use an untouched typeface for your wordmark (e.g, Arial, 12 point).
+When it comes to your wordmark, you want to keep typography simple and clean.
+But you don’t want to use an untouched typeface for your wordmark (e.g, Arial, 12 point).
 Why?
 Because your wordmark should be distinctive, unique, and a representation of your brand’s visual language.

 Your logo will be used in many ways, in many mediums.
 It should work well in print, online, and at different sizes (e.g., your website favicon).
 If your logo is too complicated, it won’t render well at smaller sizes.
 If it’s too generic, it won’t be distinctive enough to grab attention.